benjaminbeuster/DDICDI_generator/userguide/userguide.md

 ## Upload a Data File

-The DDI-CDI Converter tool allows you to easily convert your STATA or SPSS data files into DDI-CDI format.
+The DDI-CDI Converter tool allows you to easily convert your STATA, SPSS, or CSV data files into DDI-CDI format.
 Here's how to get started by uploading your data file:

 ### Supported File Formats
-The tool accepts two common statistical data formats:
+The tool accepts three common statistical data formats:
 - STATA data files (`.dta`)
 - SPSS data files (`.sav`)
+- CSV files (`.csv`) - Note that CSV files have limited built-in metadata compared to SPSS/Stata files

 ### Upload Your File
 In the main interface, you'll see a dashed box with the text "Drag and Drop or Select a File".
 You have two options for uploading:

-- **Drag and drop method**: Simply drag your `.dta` or `.sav` file from your file explorer and drop it into the dashed box.
+- **Drag and drop method**: Simply drag your `.dta`, `.sav`, or `.csv` file from your file explorer and drop it into the dashed box.
 - **File selection method**: Click on the "Select a File" link, which will open your computer's file browser.
 Navigate to your data file, select it, and click "Open".

 ### Processing